sandoche/Jekyll-webpack-boilerplate/README.md

 * Generation of Service worker

 **Easy to deploy**
-* Easy deployement with Netlify
+* Easy deployment with Netlify

 ## Prerequisites
 The following tools should be installed before starting: